 Tree of Thoughts

-Exploring multiple reasoning paths:
+Exploring multiple reasoning paths (use on instruction models):

 Let me explore different approaches: